 I had my hands full with 4 kids, so the part-time work went out the window, and I spent much of my time volunteering at school and church.
 My favorite was the afternoons I spent working in the art room at school.
 It got my creative heart pounding once again.

-About that same time, I was asked to be the decorating chair for our parish annual auction.
-Family and friends asked to see photos of it, and I was busy sending emails with attachments when a good friend of mine said “hey, you should start a blog.”
+At about that same time, I was asked to be the decorating chair for our parish’s annual auction.
+Family and friends asked to see photos of it, and I was busy sending emails with attachments when a good friend of mine said “Hey, you should start a blog.”
 A what?
 She suggested that it would be a fun place to share those sorts of larger events, as well as the themed parties I enjoyed doing for friends and family.

 Someone asked me for a dip recipe that I had made for one of the parties, and I shared it on the blog.
 The blog quickly morphed from an entertaining blog with a few recipes to a food blog with entertaining ideas sprinkled in here and there.

 These days, our littles that kept me busy day in and day out aren’t so little anymore.
 Our oldest son married in August of 2021, our oldest daughter married her high school sweetheart in July of 2020.
-We were excited to welcome our first grandchild in February of 2022.
-Our twins are in their second year of college about an hour away.
+Our twins will soon begin their third year of college, one about an hour away, the other right here in our hometown, both of them chasing the dreams they have held for so long.
 I feel so incredibly blessed, though, as all of them visit often and are never far away from my kitchen.

 On Sundays, everyone comes for our big family dinner of the week.
 Whoever is here, or whoever may stop by, there is always plenty; but nothing makes me happier than when EVERYONE is home, and I can look around my table and there is a “seat in every seat.”
 Then my heart is full.